jon-harper/OmniBox/docs/bom.md

 | [Mean Well LRS-350][4]            | Most Creality Ender-series printers use the LRS-350-24.  |
 | [Mean Well RSP-500][5]            | **(Preliminary)** RSP-500-24 is used in the Ender 5 Plus.  |

-## :material-alpha-c-box-outline: Core Configurations with Fans
+## :material-alpha-c-box: Core Configurations with Fans

 !!! note
-    Externally mounted fans require a :material-alpha-f-box: :material-alpha-c-box: printed [fan cage][11] that matches the size of the fan.
-This is added to the lists below where needed.
+    Externally mounted fans require a printed [:material-alpha-f-box: :material-alpha-c-box-outline: fan cage][11] that matches the size of the fan.
+This is added below where needed.

-### 1. :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-f-box: Base - Front
+### 1. :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front

 The base has an optional 40mm fan.
 The following are needed to mount the fan: